Introduction

 Open PuTTY and then go to:

-Connection → SSH → Auth → Credentials
+Connection → SSH → Auth → Credentials.ppk key.

 Now go back to the Session screen in PuTTY and enter the details below: